aspose-zip/Aspose.ZIP-Products/zip/net/compress/vdx/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your VDX files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="VDX" readMoreLink="https://docs.fileformat.com/image/vdx/" >}}
-Any drawing or chart created in Microsoft Visio, but saved in XML format have .VDX extension.
-A Visio drawing XML file is created in Visio software, which is developed by Microsoft.
-Microsoft Visio has the capability to generate visual documents that can be used in presentations and documents.
-The Visio drawing XML file contains the visual objects and metadata details of the visual elements.
-Text can also be added to these visual elements Vision drawing XML file.
-These Visio drawing XML files are integrated with XML-based formatting standards and image data encoding specifications that allow its content to be rendered and stored by the Microsoft Visio software in the VDX file format.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->